TAX EXPERTS WHO ARE TRULY THERE FOR YOU

 Q. Hi - I am employed with a company that provides RSUs as compensation.
 A certain number of shares vested last year.
 My company also sells several shares at vesting to cover payroll tax withholdings.
 I received a 1099-B form from my brokerage with the full value of the vested RSUs in Box B. When I enter this into my tax software, my refund went down considerably, which leads me to believe it's accounting for those same taxes that were already withheld, a second time.
 How should I be reporting my 1099-B in this case?

-It is important to report the withheld tax for the sale of vested shares in Box 4 as Federal income tax withheld.
-When entering your 1099-B information, remember to include the proceeds from the sale of RSUs, excluding shares sold for payroll taxes.
-To prevent double taxation, ensure that you report accurately.
-The amount withheld for taxes should be shown in your W-2 form.
+You should report the withheld tax for the sale of vested shares in Box 4 as Federal income tax withheld.
+Be sure to include the proceeds from the sale of RSUs in your 1099-B information, but do not include shares sold for payroll taxes.
+Accurate reporting is essential to avoid double taxation.
+The amount withheld for taxes should also be included in your W-2 form.

 razi